ray-project/ray/doc/source/serialization.rst

 In Ray, we optimize for numpy arrays by using the `Apache Arrow`_ data format.
 When we deserialize a list of numpy arrays from the object store, we still create a Python list of numpy array objects.
-However, rather than copy each numpy array over again, each numpy array object is essentially a pointer to its address in shared memory.
+However, rather than copy each numpy array over again, each numpy array object holds a pointer to the relevant array held in shared memory.
 There are some advantages to this form of serialization.

 - Deserialization can be very fast.